Alan Rowland Chisholm: Legacy

 In addition to greatly improving the quality of teaching and research in Melbourne University's French department, it was Chisholm's "special achievement ... to raise French studies here [in Australia] (until then, barely tolerated, along with German and English, by hard-line classicists) to the status of a highly relevant and authentic academic discipline".

 His creation of a department widely known for its "vitality and wide scholarly coverage" was based on "the conviction, on the one hand, that a foreign language was a living thing, to be both spoken and written by students, and on the other hand that literature was par excellence the highway to the study of man."

 Personal life

-In 1915 Chisolm married Laurel May Genger.
+In 1915 Chisolm married Laurel May Genge (1888-1977).
 They had one son, John Angus (1916–1978), and divorced in September 1923.
 In November of the same year he married Lillian Norah Mulholland (died 1968) and they had one daughter, Amélie ("Mimi") Madeline Alice (1924–2009).